holub008/birkielo/README.md

 In approximate order of `E[value/effort]`:

 * Tuning Elo computations
-* Per event & per race results
-* Views on race metrics
-* Top ranked racers over time
 * Improve matching logic
     - Some obvious name shortening and hyphenation changes (e.g. matthew -> matt)
     - Check for more than one result in a single race (and handle or or throw out)
     - Parse out age and location data
+* Top ranked racers over time
 * Pro results
 * Allow user input for matching (e.g. if someone is incorrectly matched)